mtiutiu-heits/terraform-provider-mysql-rds-data-api/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

-To compile the provider, run `go install`.
+To compile the provider, run `make install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make docs`.

 In order to run the full suite of Acceptance tests, run `make testacc`.